opportus/object-mapper/README.md

 -   A public *getter* having for name `'get'.ucfirst($targetPointName)` and requiring no argument ([`MethodStaticSourcePoint`](https://github.com/opportus/object-mapper/blob/master/src/Point/MethodStaticSourcePoint.php))

-#### Dynamic mapping

-*Incoming description (feature already implemented)*

 #### Custom mapping

-The default `StaticPathFinder` and `DynamicPathFinder` strategies presented above each modelize a specific mapping logic of a *source* to a *target* object.
-The *source* and the *target* have to comply to the convention established by a *pathfinder* in order for it to generically map these objects based on its logic.
+The default `StaticPathFinder` strategy presented above implements a specific mapping logic.
+In order for a *pathfinder* to generically map differently typed objects, it has to follow a certain convention.
+You can map differently typed objects generically only accordingly to this convention.

-`PathFinderInterface` allows implemeting custom mapping logic and convention.
+`PathFinderInterface` allows implementing custom mapping logic...

-Such generic interaction with objects is very powerful because in its context, it decouples totally those from the codebase.
+You can try to extract from your domain *control patterns* over your objects Omplement then each of theses patterns as a type of `PathFinderInterface`.
+Doing so effectively, you will decouple totally these objects from your codebase...
+Furthermore, these controls won't be subject to changes anymore when the controled objects change.
+Such generic controls are indeed very powerful.
+Later, we will see how to leverage this concept with another one.

 For concrete example of how to implement `PathFinderInterface`, refer to the default [`StaticPathFinder`](https://github.com/opportus/object-mapper/blob/master/src/PathFinder/StaticPathFinder.php)